Music for the Masses: Legacy

 Music for the Masses is widely regarded as the album that propelled Depeche Mode into mainstream success in the United States.
 Its accompanying tour culminated in a sold-out performance at the Rose Bowl in Pasadena, California, attended by over 70,000 fans, a moment immortalized in the documentary and live album 101 (1989), which itself both eclipsed and augmented Music for the Masses popularity.
+According to Classic Pop magazine, the album elevated the band from an "oddball underdogs" status in the US to the commercial mainstream, commanding stadium-scale appeal.

-The album marked a turning point in the band's sound, blending dark, introspective themes with expansive production.
-According to Classic Pop magazine, it was "an adventurous, hedonistic drive into uncharted territory" that fused experimentalism with pop sensibility, laying the groundwork for the band's future stadium-scale appeal.
+The album marked a turning point in the band's sound, blending darkly sexual themes with expansive production.
+Classic Pop wrote that it was "an adventurous, hedonistic drive into uncharted territory" that fused experimentalism with pop sensibility.
 Critics have noted its influence on the evolution of electronic rock: Ned Raggett of The Quietus argued that while the album is sometimes overshadowed by Black Celebration (1986) and Violator (1990), it remains "underrated" and contains "two of [Depeche Mode's] most defining songs" – "Never Let Me Down Again" and "Behind the Wheel".
 The album also marked a shift in visual identity, with Anton Corbijn's involvement in music videos, album covers and promotional materials helping to redefine the band's aesthetic.

 The title and songs inspired the tribute album For the Masses (1998), which included covers by artists including the Cure, Rammstein and the Smashing Pumpkins.
 For the Masses charted in both the US and Germany.